The Dirty Glove: Carpeted Stairs Edition

 Cleaning thoroughly, efficiently, and greenly is the name of the game here at the Purple Fig, but we all have those areas of the house that- let’s face it -nobody likes to tackle.
 What better way to honor those dastardly, dirty crevices then to dedicate a post about how to scrub them until they shine?

 Every other month, we’ll walk you through guidelines tailored for each unique mess (greasy stovetop?
 Moldy tub?
-Sticky sink?) and lend some valuable tips along the way.
+Sticky sink?) and lend some valuable tips along the way – most of these tips are taken from famous carpet cleaning tampa and they’re tired and tested.
 So strap on your gloves, because we’re about to split hairs with the part of your home that gets trampled underfoot on a daily basis: your carpeted stairs.

 Tools you’ll need

 Here’s the ugly truth: your filth is your carpet’s filth.
 That dirt, stain, and clump of hair doesn’t just sprout from beneath the beige fibers on its own — and for anyone who has ever been the proud owner of carpeted stairs, the task of keeping those innumerable steps free of filth can seem futile.

 Carpeted stairs are a special breed of flooring to clean, best reserved for those with flexible backs, toned arms, and one heavy-duty vacuum…but for those of you stuck with a staircase made up of hairy carpet, there are a few key tips to know that makes upkeep a little bit less daunting!

 What seems like a breeze in theory can easily become a headache once cleaning day comes along.
 Why put up with an aching back, exhausted arm muscles, and that throbbing forehead vein when you can follow these simple guidelines?